Last Updated on November 29, 2022 by Michelle Ball

 But what if a student is Autistic and on an IEP (Individualized Education Program) or has Asthma and is on a 504 Plan (disability accommodation plan for students who don’t require specialized instruction)?
 How can a school suspend these students?
 What if the conduct the student is suspended for IS disability-related conduct?

-The law says “so what” depending on how long the student is excluded during the school year.
+The law says “so what” depending on how long the student is excluded during the school year and the pattern of those exclusions.

-Schools can remove a special education or 504 student from school for up to ten days during a school year, with no disability laws broken.
-This means a student who has a behavior disability who throws a chair, can be suspended for the maximum amount of five days for the offense.
-The student can then be suspended 5 more days total for different offense(s) that school year, period.
+Schools can remove a special education or 504 student from school for up to ten days in a row during a school year, with no disability laws broken.
+This means a student who has a behavior disability who throws a chair, can be suspended for the maximum amount of five days for the offense and even kept out a little longer pending expulsion.
+Or, the student can be suspended additional days for different offense(s) during that school year so long as there is no “change of placement” from those exclusions.

 What Happens on the Eleventh Day of Exclusion of a Disabled Student?

-Once a student is pushed out of school ten days, things change.
+Once a student is pushed out of school eleven days in a row or more, things change.
 Before the student may be suspended or removed from school an eleventh day, an IEP or 504 meeting must be held, to determine whether the conduct was a manifestation of the student’s disability.
 This is a special IEP meeting with special considerations.

-After a special education or 504 student has been out 10 days in one school year, an IEP or 504 meeting must occur thereafter for every exclusion that follows, that school year.
+Additionally, after a special education or 504 student has been out 10 days in one school year, if additional exclusions amount to a “change of placement” (due to proximity, similarity, or other factors), an IEP or 504 manifestation meeting should occur for every exclusion beyond ten days that school year.

 IEP Versus 504 and the Eleventh Day